Discover the Melting Point of Silver and Its Uses

 Common Industrial Metals

 Silver’s melting point is also distinct from common industrial metals.
 It is higher than aluminum (660.3°C) and lead (327.5°C) but lower than copper (1,084°C) and iron (1,538°C).
 These varying melting points determine the manufacturing approaches used for each metal.
-Understanding these differences helps manufacturers select the appropriate metal for specific applications based on thermal requirements.

 Silver occupies a useful middle ground in terms of melting point, being higher than some metals like aluminum, making it more heat-resistant, but lower than others like copper, making it more energy-efficient to process.
 This characteristic makes silver particularly suitable for certain alloys and composite materials, especially in electronics where components may be exposed to high temperatures.